jakshin/yazpt/tips-for-windows.md

 After you've installed Cygwin's zsh, the easiest way to make it your default shell, rather than bash, is by changing your Windows `SHELL` environment variable to `/usr/bin/zsh`.

-*Note that for the [TFVC prompt segment](README.md#enabling-subversion-andor-team-foundation-version-control) to display extended characters in branch names properly, the `iconv` command line tool must be be installed; Cygwin bundles it in its `libiconv` package, which isn't installed by default.*
+*Note that for the [TFVC prompt segment](README.md#enabling-subversion-andor-team-foundation-version-control) to properly display non-ASCII characters in branch names, the `iconv` command line tool must be be installed; Cygwin bundles it in its `libiconv` package, which isn't installed by default.*

 ### MSYS2